- Amy Shapiro, MS, RD, CDN, founder and director of Real Nutrition

 So what is the best way to stay hydrated, you ask?
 Indeed, water is pretty A+ and unparalleled in this department.
 But electrolytes—a group of minerals found in your blood—are integral to keeping your body functioning properly, too.
-If you lose large amounts of these electrolytes through sweat, exercise, or illness (e.g. vomiting or diarrhea), you’re going to feel pretty dehydrated and lousy.
+If you lose large amounts of them through sweat, exercise, or illness (e.g. vomiting or diarrhea), you’re going to feel pretty dehydrated, lousy, or suffer the consequences of an electrolyte imbalance.

 You’ve certainly heard of electrolytes, as they’re one of the original darlings of the supplement industry.
 There’s no shortage of neon-colored sports drinks out there promising to recharge your body and lead to increased performance, both on and off the field (or yoga mat).
 But do you really need to supplement with electrolyte drinks and powders to feel your best?
 Shapiro gives us the scoop on what electrolytes really are, which foods are naturally high in electrolytes, and when you might want to consider adding in supplemental sources.